Girl’s Guide to Witchcraft

 “Why would I lick a toad, Gran?”
 I tried to stop the chain reaction at the first link.

 “I remember that poster you had on your bedroom wall.
 ‘You have to kiss a lot of toads to find a prince.’”

 “That was in fifth grade, Gran.
 And it was frogs.
 You know, from fairy tales.”

 “We form our basic personalities very early,” she insisted, and I could picture her shaking her head.
 “People don’t change.
 You’ll always be that fifth grader.”

 I sighed.
 Maybe Gran wasn’t so far from the truth.
 I did still have freckles, sprayed across my nose.
-And my hair still had too much red in the curls that hung half-way down my back.
+And my hair still had too much red in the waves that hung half-way down my back.
 And my glasses continued to slip down my nose when I least expected them to, making me blink my hazel eyes like a dazed chipmunk.
 “Gran,” I said.
 “I don’t even remember the last time I saw a toad.”

 “All the more reason for me to worry.”

 What did that mean?
 “Fine, Gran.
 I promise.
 No toad licking for me.”